 Please consider that not all banks provide the service of opening savings accounts to foreigners.

-7.1 Option 1: You travel to Costa Rica
+7.1 Option 1: You travel to Ecuador

 Before traveling it is ideal to previously confirm how much time you will need to carry out the complete business.
 Do not forget to bring all the necessary documentation.
 Check with your bank about the best way to transfer money to Costa Rica according to the seller.

 7.2 Option 2: You buy from abroad